Chicago/dockless-bikeshare-reporting-manual/_docs/gbfs.md

 free_bike_status.json               | Describes bikes that are available in non station-based systems. *This file is optional in the GBFS, but required by the City of Chicago*. geofencing_zone_information.json    | Mostly static list of all geofencing zones, their capacities, locations and areas. *This file is optional in the GBFS, but required by the City of Chicago*. geofencing_zone_status.json         | Defines geofencing zones available in the system and their link to physical stations if any. *This file is optional in the GBFS, but required by the City of Chicago*.
-Elements within the `num_bikes_available_types` array are required by the City of Chicago and should be set to 0 if not applicable.
+Elements within the `num_bikes_available_types` array are required by the City of Chicago and should be set to 0 if not applicable. system_regions.json                 | Describes the regions the system is broken up into. *This file is optional in the GBFS, but required by the City of Chicago*.